-Basic Sum: \$375,000 (reduced from \$750,000 contract)
+Basic Sum: \$375,000 (actual payments reduced to \$237,500)

 Capacity: Chief Executive Officer

+Commencement 23 December 2014

-Commencement 1 July 2012 Termination Period: 6-12 months
+Termination Period: 6-12 months

 The Board regularly reviews compensation levels to take into account market-related factors such as cost of living changes, any change to the scope of the role performed and any other relevant factors of influence.
-As such, Executive Director remuneration was reduced by \$435,000 per annum in the last financial year and those remuneration reductions have stayed in place for the current financial year.
+As such, Executive Director remuneration was further reduced during the financial year by \$128,125, this is in addition to the \$345,000 reduction in the last financial year.